turzacse/Tamplate-Email/readme.md

 **Contact:** turzacse@gmail.com

 ## License
-Ei project open-source ar kono restriction nei.
-Apni iccha moto use and modify korte paren.
+This project is open source and free to use and modify without restrictions.

 ---

-Thank you for using this fixed interview section HTML.
+Thank you for using this fixed interview section HTML code.
-Jodi kono question thake, amar sathe contact korun.
+If you have any questions, feel free to reach out.